microsoft/pxt-tutorial-sample/README.md

 ## Custom Localization

 Localized versions of the tutorial can also be added to the repository, under a `_locales` folder.
-This folder contains a list of sub-directories with the language code (eg. zh-CN, de-DE).
+This folder contains a list of sub-directories with the correctly capitalized language code (eg. zh-CN, de-DE).
 The localized tutorial should have the same file name as the base tutorial.
-These must also be added to the list of files in `pxt.json`.
 To view a localized version of the tutorial, add `?lang=[language-code]` to the URL, as follows:

 > [http://arcade.makecode.com?lang=zh-CN#tutorial:https://github.com/shakao/pxt-tutorial-sample/first-tutorial](http://arcade.makecode.com?lang=zh-CN#tutorial:https://github.com/shakao/pxt-tutorial-sample/first-tutorial)